farblos/wpg2dk/README.md

 the beneficial effect that ExifTool will not bother you with them during the following steps.

-Using parameter `-m` is not always the best option.
+Using parameter `-m` is not always the best option to get rid of warnings.
 For example, if it is used when copying people tags or geotags, it may result in empty strings written as tags.
 In these cases, one would better use the previously described parameters `-q -q`, which only suppresses display of warnings, without having other side-effects.

 For the piped option use the following command: